-At the Voice Center, our physicians and therapists treat patients with a host of conditions that affect vocal quality.
-We employ an arsenal of treatment options to help you sound like yourself again, including innovative voice rehabilitation techniques, voice training, speech therapy, and—when necessary—surgery.
+Our physicians and therapists treat patients with a host of conditions that affect vocal quality.
+We employ the most effective treatment options to help you sound like yourself again, including innovative voice rehabilitation techniques that include voice training and speech therapy, and, when necessary, surgery.

-Laryngopharyngeal reflux, or acid reflux, refers to the backflow of stomach acid into the throat that causes a hoarse voice, chronic throat clearing, feeling a “lump” in your throat, or trouble swallowing.
+Laryngopharyngeal reflux, or acid reflux, refers to the backflow of stomach acid into the throat that causes a hoarse voice, chronic throat clearing, the feeling of having a “lump” in your throat, or trouble swallowing.

 The treatment of laryngopharyngeal reflux usually involves a combination of approaches, including dietary and behavioral modifications, medications to reduce stomach acid, and surgery to prevent reflux.

 Recurrent respiratory papillomatosis causes lesions, which are similar to warts, to grow on the vocal folds.
 Surgery to remove these papillomas is the traditional treatment for this condition, but medications and in-office laser treatment can also provide relief.
 The Voice Center is a leader in research into better understanding recurrent respiratory papillomatosis.

 Muscle Tension Dysphonia